 Some of my worst anxiety ever was dealing with creditors when I was behind on bills.
 Compounded by the thought of IRS liens and losing my home, the stress and sleepless nights were overwhelming.
-We all know the health issues caused from lack of sleep.
+We’re all aware of the health issues caused by lack of sleep.
 If I got any sleep, it was because I turned to a sleeping aid.

-Inspired by a growing family, by a marriage and another son, I changed my spending habits and my life, but not before debt collectors started calling because I was drastically behind on bills.
+Inspired by my marriage and growing family, I changed my spending habits and life.
+But not before debt collectors started calling because I was drastically behind on bills.

 Obviously, I made a lot of mistakes in dealing with money.
-Some of the worse ones were dealing with creditors or collections.
+Some of the worst involved dealing with creditors or collections.
 I was so annoyed and scared by the phone calls I was getting.
-With STACKS of envelopes I never opened, I was quick to kick phone calls to voicemail.
+With STACKS of envelopes that I never opened, I was quick to kick phone calls to voicemail.
 I let my fear paralyze me.

 If you are like me, you know you owe the money.
-If you are like me, you WANT to pay the debt back but you are simply unable to.
+You WANT to pay the debt back but are simply incapable at the moment.
 Not dealing with something doesn’t make it go away.

 Here are some things I wish I knew back when creditors kept calling: